Mia Mallory, MD

 She became the associate residency director for pediatrics at Cincinnati Children’s, the third-ranked pediatric hospital in the U.S., from 2003-2011.
 Her special interests while there included education, mentoring and underrepresented minority resident recruitment and retention.
-She holds a certificate in medical education from the University of Cincinnati.
+She holds a Master of Education in medical education from the University of Cincinnati.

 Mallory left Cincinnati in 2011 to work for Pediatric Emergency Medicine Associates at Scottish Rite Hospital in Atlanta.
 She returned to Cincinnati in July 2013 as the associate dean of diversity and inclusion at the University of Cincinnati College of Medicine, where she continues her commitment to education and recruitment of underrepresented minority students, residents and faculty.